xemu-project/xemu-website/docs/docs/faq.md

 When a game exercises a piece of code in xemu that has not yet been implemented or verified, xemu will `assert`  which forces execution to stop.
 The reason for this is that anything happening beyond that point may be unpredictable and significantly increase the debugging burden.

 #### Q: How do I enable widescreen mode?
 You can change the setting in your [dashboard](dashboard.md) or use the [EEPROM editor](eeprom.md) to enable widescreen.
-Then select 'Stretch' in xemu View scaling mode.
+Then select 'Scale (Widescreen 16:9)' in xemu View scaling mode.
 Note: not all games support widescreen.

 #### Q: How can I increase the resolution?
 For all titles the rendering resolution can be easily scaled by navigating to View&rarr;Rendering Scale.
 For titles that natively support higher resolutions, you can enable the associated mode in your dashboard or by using the [EEPROM editor](eeprom.md).